 The MoU was signed during the official visit of Saudi Arabia’s Crown Prince Mohammed bin Salman to Paris.

-The upcoming complex will be located next to the Satorp refinery It will comprise mixed feed steam cracker with the capacity to produce 1.5 million tonnes annually (mta) of ethylene, plus other petrochemical producing units, and will require an investment of around $5bn.
+The upcoming complex will be located next to the Satorp refinery.
+It will comprise a mixed feed steam cracker with the capacity to produce 1.5 million tonnes annually (mta) of ethylene, plus other petrochemical producing units, and will require an investment of around $5bn.